 General depreciation rules require a determination of the effective life of a vehicle in order to calculate either prime cost or diminishing value methods.
 To work this out, you can use one of the following:

-- Self-assessed determination: A self-assessed estimate based on the features of the vehicle and the way it’s used
+- Self-assessed determination: A self-assessed estimate based on the features of the vehicle and the way it’s used.

 How you work this out will depend on your business type.
-For example, if your work vehicle is used to drive Uber customers around 60 hours a week, its useful life is probably closer to four years.
+For example, if you use your work vehicle to drive Uber customers around 60 hours a week, its useful life is probably closer to four years.

 The luxury car limit